KateOgar/selenium-junit-boilerplate/README.md

 - [Maven](https://maven.apache.org) - as a Java build tool
 - [Docker](https://www.docker.com) - as a platform to run tests in containers with various browsers
 - [Docker images](https://github.com/SeleniumHQ/docker-selenium) for Selenium grid
-- [Faker](https://github.com/DiUS/java-faker) - as a testing data generator
+- [Faker](https://github.com/DiUS/java-faker) - recommended as a testing data generator

 # Project structure